touchlab/KaMPKit/README.md

 ### KMP Intro

 It's important to understand not just how to set up the platform, but to get a better perspective on what the tech can do and why we think it'll be very successful.
-KMP is distinct from other code sharing and `cross platform` systems, and understanding those distinctions is useful.
+KMP is distinct from other code sharing and "cross platform" systems, and understanding those distinctions is useful.

 [Longer intro to KaMP Kit](docs/WHAT_AND_WHY.md) - Original version of this doc's intro.
 Cut because it was pretty long.